 - An enthusiastic team player who enjoys an extremely collaborative, collegial environment of highly dedicated and talented staff with the ability to engage productively with the President & CEO, staff, Board of Directors, and constituencies.

 - Ability to organize and execute multiple projects with limited support staff.

-- A successful record of proven leadership as an effective fundraiser with a track record of expanding and cultivating donor relationships long term, including the ability to personally solicit and close significant gifts in a growth-oriented complex organization.
+- A successful record of proven leadership as an effective fundraiser with a track record of expanding and cultivating donor relationships long term, including the ability to personally solicit and close significant gifts in a complex organization.

 - Experience diversifying funding sources to include foundations, corporations, individual donors, and revenue-generating vehicles.